corewall/corelyzer/scenegraph/README.md

     git clone https://github.com/corewall/corelyzer
     cd scenegraph

-In `scenegraph/build.gradle`, modify the Java include paths in the `build-jni-linux` task to reflect your configuration.
+In `scenegraph/build.gradle`, modify the Java include paths in the `buildJNILinux` task to reflect your configuration.

 Use the provided Gradle wrapper to build:

-    ../gradlew build-jni-linux
+    ../gradlew buildJNILinux

 This will generate `libscenegraph.so` and `scenegraph-[version].jar` in `scenegraph/dist`.